nbloomf/feivel/doc/tutorial/tutorial.md

     > You rolled a 5!

-Try processing this template several times; you should see different numbers.
+Try processing this template several times; you should see different numbers with each run.
 There are several commands and expression types available; here is another example.

     >>> ex002.fvl
     [define [int] @a := [[1;2];[3;4]]]#